sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 you've got other jobs too, like paying attention to the signals the players give you for the kind of fun they want to have.

-## It's ok to end it
+# It's ok to end it

 You may find that you and the players have collectively gone as far as you can.
-Maybe you've reached the deepest, darkest part of the adventure, and the characters make it into their new home.
+Maybe you've reached the deepest, darkest part of the adventure, and the characters decide to stay and call it their new home.
 Maybe they find a way to destroy something you thought would be permanent, or make permanent something you thought would be temporary, and that changes the whole conflict structure of the story.
 Maybe they found a shortcut or outsmarted the Oracle.

 Take a break and ponder.
 Sometimes you can think of a way to reinterpret events or move forward with themes while abandoning specifics.
 Sometimes you can take a subplot and move it to the forefront.

 But sometimes the choice that provides the most fun for everyone is to just admit that it's over.

 Getting *Good Bank* points is great, but the reason everyone is here sitting around the table is to *have fun*.

 # The lengths vary

-The final part might go very fast, or it might be a long journey home.
+The final chapter might go very fast, or it might be a long journey home.
 The first threshold might be crossed so fast that you only notice after the fact.
 Taking the prize might involve a twisting road of trials, or it might be